maarten-pennings/WordClock/README.md

 following characteristics.

 ### Hardware
-On the front site, we have 8×8 letters with RGB LEDs behind them.
+On the front side, we have 8×8 letters with RGB LEDs behind them.
 They form words that tell the time.
 This clock is made for the Dutch language.

-At the back site there are three user parts.
+At the back side there are three user parts.
 There is the signaling LED, a user button and a micro USB connector.

 ![User parts](imgs/mechanics.jpg)